msupply-foundation/conforma-docs/content/docs/about/introduction.md

 Conforma can be described as an Integrated Regulatory Information Management System (IRIMS).

-We know that different organisations’ processes are unique, and will change over time.
-That is why we built Conforma to be flexible and easy to configure without the need for development, to adapt an organisation's needs.
+We know that different organisations’ processes are unique and will change over time.
+That is why we built Conforma to be flexible and easy to configure without the need for development, to adapt to an organisation's needs.

 ## What does Conforma do?

-Conforma has primarily been designed to manage and improve work processes for Medicines Regulatory Authorities, however, it has the potential to manage workflow processes at just about any organisation.
+Conforma has primarily been designed to manage and improve work processes for Medicines Regulatory Authorities; however, it has the potential to manage workflow processes at just about any organisation.

 Conforma provides a platform to:
 * Create and manage digital application forms and databases